 We never stand still in this area and we are currently investigating new technologies to further reduce our impact on the environment.

 We are a founding member of The Leaders' Group on Sustainability, a business coalition dedicated to addressing sustainability priorities and future environmental opportunities for Ireland.

 We are one of 26 leading companies, representing a workforce of over 90,000 people in Ireland, working collaboratively with Business in the Community Ireland (BITCI) to address social, environmental and economic priorities in the marketplace.

-One of the first actions announced by the Group is the Low Carbon Pledge – the first dedicated public commitment generated by Irish business to lead on the transition to a low carbon economy and reduce Scope 1 and 2 carbon emission intensity by 50% by 2030.
+One of the first actions announced by the Group is the Low Carbon Pledge – the first dedicated public commitment generated by Irish business to lead on the transition to a low-carbon economy and reduce Scopes 1 and 2 carbon-emission intensity by 50% by 2030.